 What is the Malta Permanent Residency program?

-The Malta Permanent Residence Program (MPRP), is a residency by investment program offering a Certificate of Maltese Residence.
+Malta’s Permanent Residence Program (MPRP) is a residency by investment program offering a Certificate of Maltese Residence.
 This entitles successful applicants and their family members to reside indefinitely in Malta.
 It is part of broader immigrant investor programs, providing a pathway to becoming a Maltese citizen and enjoying the associated benefits like extremely advantageous tax exposure.

 Who is eligible to apply for the Malta residency visa program?